 The court requires you and your spouse to come to an agreement which defines each of your legal obligations and rights during the separation process.
 However, separate maintenance is not what ends your marriage.

-Another interesting part of separate maintenance is that is used when a couple no longer wants to live together or act as a married couple but wishes to preserve the marriage.
+Separate maintenance decrees or a decree of legal separation can be used to define and settle financial responsibilities between spouses but separate maintenance can also be used when a couple no longer wants to live together or act as a married couple but wishes to preserve the marriage.
 Couples may do this for a variety of reasons.
 For instance, a separation maintenance lets one partner keep the other on a health insurance plan because the marriage is still intact.

 You may also wish to pursue a separate maintenance for religious or citizenship purposes.
 You may also still file a joint tax return, offering you both better tax breaks than if you file individually.